canonical/lxd/doc/instances.md

  - [bridged](#nictype-bridged): Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the instance.
  - [macvlan](#nictype-macvlan): Sets up a new network device based on an existing one but using a different MAC address.
  - [ipvlan](#nictype-ipvlan): Sets up a new network device based on an existing one using the same MAC address but a different IP.
+ - [ovn](#nictype-ovn): Uses an existing OVN network and creates a virtual device pair to connect the instance to it.
  - [p2p](#nictype-p2p): Creates a virtual device pair, putting one side in the instance and leaving the other side on the host.
  - [sriov](#nictype-sriov): Passes a virtual function of an SR-IOV enabled physical network device into the instance.
  - [routed](#nictype-routed): Creates a virtual device pair to connect the host to the instance and sets up static routes and proxy ARP/NDP entries to allow the instance to join the network of a designated parent interface.